KiraleTech/KiBRA/README.rst

 Usage in VirtualBox 5.2.8
 -------------------------

-From the VirtualBox main screen go to ``File --> Import appliance...``, find the downloaded file and import it.
+From the VirtualBox main screen go to ``File → Import appliance...``, find the downloaded file and import it.
 A new virtual machine will appear in the list and can be started.
-Make sure a netkork adapter is enabled as *Bridged adapter* under ``Network`` settings, and *USB 2.0* is enabled.
+Make sure a network adapter is enabled as *Bridged adapter* under ``Network`` settings, and *USB 2.0* is enabled.

 The default credentials are: